PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-07 05:37:00
+Last updated: 2024-04-07 05:37:33
-Random Quote: You don’t want a criminal lawyer.
-You want a criminal lawyer. - Jesse Pinkman
+Random Quote: I count no day as lived unless I have loved a woman, slain a foeman, and eaten a fine meal.  -  Daario Naharis